ubc-cirrus-lab/ibm-cloud-code-engine-traces/README.md

 bash setup.sh
 ```

 The sample scripts are located in the `sample-scripts` directory.
+You would have to run the sample scripts with the `sample-scripts` as your working directory.